Batthyány Square

-Batthyány Square is noted for the Szent Anna-templom (Church of Saint Anne), a Roman Catholic church built by the Jesuits between 1740 and 1761, and one of Budapest's most beautiful baroque buildings.
+Batthyány Square is noted for the Szent Anna-templom (Church of Saint Anne), a church built by the Jesuits between 1740 and 1761, and one of Budapest's most beautiful baroque buildings.
 The square is also known for its market hall.

 The historic Fő utca (Main Street) crosses the square, and connects the lower end of the Budapest Castle Hill Funicular to the Buda end of the Széchenyi Chain Bridge.
 The French Institute of Budapest is also located nearby.

 Transport

 Batthyány tér station is served by the M2 (East-West) line of the Budapest Metro.
 The HÉV suburban railway originates from here, connecting Batthyány Square with Szentendre.